 The course will be assessed by means of a 2-hour examination (75%) and a written in-course assessment (25%).

-The written assignment will be in the form of a newspaper-style "story" on one of the taught topics or a current newsworthy story in the field of science of drug development.
+The written assignment will be in the form of a newspaper or blog-style "story" on one of the taught topics or a current newsworthy story in the field of science or drug development.
 Students will be asked to distil their knowledge into a form and style which can be read and understood by the general public but still convey the exciting and translational nature of the topic.

 Main Assessment In: April/May